“A genuine traditional eating house”

 “To eat and drink in this Restaurant is not to be missed“

 Kinopiastes.
 Tél. : 56 333. À 7 kilomètres de Corfou, dans un petit village, cette taverne est l’une des meilleures de Grèce.
 Créée en 1947 par Spiros Anyfantis, le décor de vieilles bouteilles tapissées de toiles d’araignée est unique.
 Un seul menu avec une kyrielle de petits plats.
-Charcuterie maison, délicieuse salade, sanglier aux oignons confits, pastitsada ou tripes au barbecue.
+Charcuterie maison, délicieuse salade, sanglier aux oignons confits, essay writing pastitsada ou tripes au barbecue.
 Seule ombre, le vin maison un peu âpre pour le palais français.

 À éviter l’été sous la tonnelle avec les cars de touristes.
 8000 drachmes tout compris.
 Le soir uniquement.

 Odysseus sailed the Mediterranean for ten years in a desperate attempt to reunite with his wife and son on mainland Greece.
 Homer’s literary hero wanted nothing more than to return to his peaceful life.
 Still, even with his family in sight, it must have been tough for him to leave Corfu.

 That’s because this mythic island, Odysseus’s last stop before heading home, is perhaps the Mediterranean’s crown jewel.
 Its gently sloping hills are carpeted with olive trees and wildflowers; sandy beaches frame almost the entire island.